 We operate multiple geographically diverse data centers

-In addition, Jira and Confluence cloud infrastructure is implemented with industry-leading services such as Amazon Web Services, resulting in optimal performance with redundancy and failover options globally.
+Jira, Confluence, Statuspage, Trello, Opsgenie and Jira Align is hosted with the industry-leading cloud hosting provider Amazon Web Services (AWS), resulting in optimal performance with redundancy and failover options globally.
 We maintain multiple regions and availability zones across east and west regions of the U.S., the European Union and APAC.

-Our Bitbucket data center hosting partners are SOC-2 and ISO27001 certified for security and availability and also provides us sufficient assurance that aspects such as physical security, network and IP backbone access, customer provisioning and problem management are controlled at a level that we require and demand.
+Our Bitbucket data center hosting partner is NTT, who is SOC2 and ISO27001 certified for security and availability and also provides us sufficient assurance that aspects such as physical security, network and IP backbone access, customer provisioning and problem management are controlled at a level that we require and demand.